Directories, Databases, and Search Engine for Research Institutes and Their Products

 decisionmaking.
 Sign up for e-mail notices about the free

-about RAND research products.
-Numerous excellent
+as articles and news about RAND research products.

-others.
-For a European issues perspective, check the
+proceedings.
+For a European issues perspective,

-website of RAND Europe, based in the UK.
+check the website of RAND Europe, based in the UK.

 • Royal United Services Institute-- World-class "independent think tank engaged in cutting edge defence and security research," in London, with expertise "utilised by governments, parliament and other key stakeholders."
 Posts authoritative studies online-- "rigorous, expert and objective analysis of current trends and developments"-- some free and some for members only.